 Jiri to Everest Base Camp Trek is one of the most famous trekking on the earth.
 It follows the same route Sir Edmund Hillary and Tenzing Norgay Sherpa approached during the Everest Expedition in 1950’s.
 It is longer Everest trekking in compare to fly in fly out Everest Base Camp Trekking and offers greater fun and excitement too.
 Like, 13 days Everest Base Camp Trekking or 10 Days Rapid Everest Base Camp Trekking trekkers do not fly to Lukla, they drive to Jiri instead but they fly back from Lukla after trekking.

 This amazing trekking in Everest Region offers to explore the cultural and natural wonders of Khumbu Region.
 Meeting the Sherpa people in Namche Bazar, witnessing their cultures and sharing the smiles is something special on the trekking.
-Roaming around Tengboche Monastery-biggest Buddhist monastery in Everest region and catching the mesmerising views of sunrise and sunset in the Himalayas is something last long in your memory.
+Roaming around Tengboche Monastery-biggest Buddhist monastery in Everest region and catching the mesmerizing views of sunrise and sunset in the Himalayas is something last long in your memory.
 Trek through the dense pine and rhododendron forests which enable to see some wildlife is another great part of Everest Base Camp Trek via Jiri.
-In spring walking through rhododendron forest becomes more exciting as the it blooms in rainbow colour.
-Another tick of Jiri to EBC trek is Kalapathar, perfect view points to see a sunrise in Mount Everest and neighbouring mountains.
+In spring walking through rhododendron forest becomes more exciting as it blooms in rainbow color.
+Another tick of Jiri to EBC trek is Kalapathar, perfect viewpoints to see a sunrise in Mount Everest and neighboring mountains.

-We have carefully designed Jiri to Everest Base Camp trekking itinerary which last for 21 days and have included sufficient acclimatisation days in the mountains.
-Normally, we run Jiri to EBC trek with this itinerary, the same time we also welcome you with your own customised itinerary.
+We have carefully designed Jiri to Everest Base Camp trekking itinerary which lasts for 21 days and have included sufficient acclimatization days in the mountains.
+Normally, we run Jiri to EBC trek with this itinerary, the same time we also welcome you with your own customized itinerary.
 To make your Jiri to Everest trek memorable we provide experienced and knowledgeable trekking crews who are always dedicated in making your Jiri to Everest Base Camp Trek fantastic.

 Excited?
 Can’t wait to join Jiri to Everest Base Camp Trek?
 Want to book Jiri to EBC trek with reliable Nepal trekking company?
 If, so you can book Everest Base Camp trekking with Visit Heaven Treks Nepal.